-Raw sugar production increased at an average annual rate of 0.5% from 2010 to 2014.
+Raw sugar production increased at an average annual rate of 1.0% from 2009 to 2013.
+In 2009, the production of raw sugar grew 5.0% compared to 2008 due to the 5.5% increase in yields, resulting from improvements in the production process.
 In 2010, raw sugar production grew 0.5% compared to 2009 primarily due to a 45.8% increase in production volume in the fourth quarter of 2010 compared to the fourth quarter of 2009, given the earlier start of the sugarcane harvest in November 2010.
-In 2011, production of raw sugar increased by 2.6% because of higher yields attributed to greater efficiency in the production process, which was the result of investment in machinery and equipment and the introduction of a new production company.
+In 2011, production of raw sugar increased by 2.6% because of higher yields attributed to greater efficiency in the production company.
 In 2012, production of raw sugar grew 4.2%, mainly driven by the investments in new technologies for mechanization and improvements in the milling process and the early start of the 2012-2013 sugar harvest.
-In 2013 and 2014, raw sugar production declined by 3.0% and 1.4%, repectively, due to less availability of sugarcane for milling.
+In 2013, raw sugar production declined by 3.0%, due to less availability of cane for milling.

-Refined sugar production grew at an average annual rate of 1.0% in the period from 2010 to 2014.
+Refined sugar production grew at an average annual rate of 2.0% in the period from 2009 to 2013.
+In 2009, refined sugar production grew 5.8%, due to the increase of raw sugar used for refining, in order to supply the domestic market.
+Raw sugar exports in volume increased by 5.9% in 2009, meeting the sugar quota and entering the European Union market.
 In 2010, refined sugar production decreased by 2.8% as a result of the limited availability of raw sugar for refining, although during December, production increased by 14.5% as compared to December 2009 due to the increased production of raw sugar, which partially compensated for diminished production during the rest of the year.
 In 2011, refined sugar production grew 6.9% due to an increased supply of raw sugar to refine.
 In 2012, the production of refined sugar grew by 5.1%, driven by the investment in technologies for the mechanization and improvements of the sugar mills with more weight in the sugar industry.
 Also, the sugar harvest for that year started several days in advanced of the programed time for 2012-2013.
-In 2013 and 2014, the production of refined sugar registered a decline of 4.9% and 2.4%, respectively, due to the the smaller amount of raw sugar for refining.
+In 2013, the production of refined sugar registered a decline of 4.9% because of the smaller amount of raw sugar for refining.

-During the period 2010-2014, the performance observed in manufactured goods was directly supported by the behavior in the domestic and international demand for such products.
-During this period, the goods have shown an average growth rate as follows: raw sugar (0.5%), refined sugar (1.0%), dairy products (6.8%), and cement (5.1%).
-In contrast, the production of cigarettes, rum, beer, paint and flour decreased by 4.5%, 2.8%, 2.4 %, 1.9% and 0.4 %, respectively.
+During the period 2009-2013, the performance observed in manufactured goods was directly supported by the behavior in the domestic and international demand for such products.
+During this period, the goods have shown an average growth rate as follows: raw sugar (1.0%), refined sugar (0.9%), beer (0.1%), rum (2.6%), dairy products (6.7%), flour (9.9%), cement (2.5%) and paint (4.4%).
+Production of cigarettes decreased by 2.8%.